 A: Yes.
-If you don't wish to include any data in these fields, they can remain null, but the columns must be included in the data file.
+If you don't wish to include any data in these fields, they can remain blank, but the custom columns must be included in the data file.

 Q: What if we want to include users with visa types other than F, M, or J in the data file?